npm run build

 }

-, behind the scenes, the actual command being executed is vue-tsc --noEmit && vite build
+, the actual command executed underneath is vue-tsc --noEmit && vite build

-"scripts" exist to abstract the complexity of remembering project commands.
-In the example above, which is easier to remember, npm run build
+are designed to hide the complexity of remembering the commands that will be used in the project.
+In the above example, which is easier to remember: npm run build

 or vue-tsc --noEmit && vite build

 ?
-Furthermore, in a project, there may be not just one command but sometimes many, even dozens.
-They might be interconnected, meaning one command is composed of multiple other commands put together.
+In a project, there can be not just one command but sometimes up to dozens.
+They can also be interconnected, meaning one command can be the sum of many other commands.
+That’s when scripts

 and vite build